1989 Klötzli incident: The incident

-The Wettinger players were stunned and angry.
-Their anger was directed towards referee Klötzli and the players chased him across the Sion stadium.
-Four FCW players then attacked the referee and in the confusing situation, Klötzli tried to tear himself away and protect himself, running to escape from the verbal and physical assaults.
-He then proceeded to kick and punch his way towards the stands and to the player entrance and into the referee's cabin.
+The Wettingen players were angry, and they directed their anger towards referee Klötzli.
+Four FCW players attacked him, and he was chased across the pitch.
+He fought his way towards the tunnel and into the referee's cabin, escaping the assault.

 People involved

-Referee Bruno Klötzli, an up and coming SFV referee, who would have become FIFA Referee in 1990.
-Klötzli reports the case to the SFV and his statements are tough.
-From his match report can be seen: player number 12 Martin Frei (the uncle of Alex Frei) attacked him by jumping into his legs with both feet.
-Player number 3 Alex Germann struck him with a first punch on the shoulder and a second punch in the stomach.
-Player number 9 Reto Baumgartner jumped into his back with both knees, whereupon the referee almost fell.
+Klötzli, an SFV referee, who would have become a FIFA Referee in 1990, reported the case to the SFV.
+From his match report can be seen: player number 12 Martin Frei (the uncle of Alex Frei) attacked him by jumping into him with both feet.
+Player number 3 Alex Germann struck him with a punch on the shoulder and a second punch in the stomach.
+Player number 9 Reto Baumgartner jumped into his back with both knees.
 Player number 6 Roger Kundert kicked him in the buttocks.

 Statements

 "I was very scared," Klötzli said after the game.
 "If I had stumbled, I would certainly have ended up in the hospital."
 He got away unharmed.
 Up until the moment of his whistle he said: "I made no mistakes in terms of control technology.
 But I have to admit that the moment of the final whistle was not exactly well chosen psychologically."

 "Sure, I ran over to him," confessed Kundert.
 "Maybe I touched the referee in the crowd.
 But I definitely didn't kick him.
 Anything but two or three penalty Sundays would be a scandal."
 Baumgartner described the situation like this: "I was totally aggressive, capable of doing anything.
 But I couldn't even get near to him."
 Germann said: "I'm quite sure I didn't strike him."
 After the players had seen the video of the event, they showed more insight.
 "The scenes that happened there are inexcusable," says Kundert.
 Baumgarnter stated that both he and Klötzli made a mistake.

-Even 30 years later the then Sion team manager Yves Débonnaire remembers, "The anxious face of the poor referee Klötzli and the violence of the Wettinger players have burned into my brain.
+Even 30 years later, the then Sion team manager Yves Débonnaire states, "The anxious face of the poor referee Klötzli and the violence of the Wettinger players have burned into my brain.
 Forever."

 Consequences

 On the basis of the video and the referee report, the SFV condemned the four players with extensive bans and fines.
 The Association Sports Court intensified the punishments and professional bans further.
-The professional ban for Roger Kundert was for four months.
-The ban for Martin Frei began at six and increased to eight months and the ban for Reto Baumgartner began at seven and increased to ten0 months.
-Each were fined 10,000 Swiss Francs.
-Alex Germann, who was about complete a transfer to Borussia Dortmund in the Bundesliga, was hit the hardest, with a one-year suspension and a fine of CHF 20,000 Swiss francs.
+The professional ban for Roger Kundert was four months.
+The ban for Martin Frei began at six and increased to eight months and the ban for Reto Baumgartner began at seven and increased to ten months.
+The three players were fined 10,000 Swiss Francs each.
+Alex Germann, who was about complete a transfer to Borussia Dortmund, was hit the hardest, with a one-year suspension and a fine of CHF 20,000 Swiss francs.